mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Navigate over to Enterprise and select the download that's appropriate for your operating system.
 Enterprise is free to test and evaluate, so we'll be using it throughout the course.
 While that's downloading, let's click Resources and Documentation.
 Click on Tutorials and click MongoDB Enterprise.
 Scroll down and find the tutorial for installing MongoDB Enterprise on your specific operating system.

-Lastly, we need to test our connection to the class Atlas cluster.
+Lastly, we need to test our connection to the class *Atlas cluster*.
 Open a terminal and paste the information you find below this video.
-Go ahead and type show dbs to see all of the available databases available on the cluster.
-Typing show collections will show collections within the aggregations database.
-And that's it for the course prerequisites in connecting to Atlas.
+Go ahead and type *show dbs* to see all of the available databases available on the *cluster*.
+Typing *show collections* will show collections within the *aggregations database*.
+And that's it for the course prerequisites in connecting to *Atlas*.

 ```javascript
 mukhtar@mukhtar-Aspire-ES1-431:~$ mongo "mongodb://cluster0-shard-00-00-jxeqq.mongodb.net:27017,cluster0-shard-00-01-jxeqq.mongodb.net:27017,cluster0-shard-00-02-jxeqq.mongodb.net:27017/aggregations?replicaSet=Cluster0-shard-0" --authenticationDatabase admin --ssl -u m121 -p aggregations --norc